konstantin890/middle-school-mayhem/README.md

 The latest released version of the game can be played [here](https://konstantin890.itch.io/middle-school-mayhem).

+The latest Game Design document can be seen [here](https://docs.google.com/document/d/1DllwcWYLOqMZQ1HEUpGKeBd2NRvdYlN2u0L4sgm_heM/edit?usp=sharing).

 ## Repository & Project status
 Currently, the project is under active development and is expected to complete by the end of October.
 The game will remain free-to-play and open-source.
+The project is considered completed and is in End of Life (EoL).
+The latest version 1.1 contains the final features and improvements.
+There could be future releases which address critical bugs that break the game completely (if any).

+More about the project state can be read in the [Game Design Document (GDD)](https://docs.google.com/document/d/1DllwcWYLOqMZQ1HEUpGKeBd2NRvdYlN2u0L4sgm_heM/edit?usp=sharing).

 ## Technical Details
-The game is built with Unity 2021.1 using Cinemachine and some 2D packages (2D IK, Animation, Sprite, Sprite Shape, and others).
+The game is built with Unity 2021.2 using Cinemachine and some 2D packages (2D IK, Animation, Sprite, Sprite Shape, and others).

 The game also features a custom Level Streaming system for faster scene loading and better overall performance.